Fantasia Home Parties Radio Interview #1Posted by Deb Bixler

 DEB BIXLER: I mean, was this new?
 Were you one of the first companies?

-RINA VALEN: Yes, there was a mark.
-I mean adult home party business, sex and selling sexual products marital aids put you automatically in the category of the people that – you were always on the dark side.
+RINA VALAN: Yes, there was a mark.
+Fantasia Home Parties is, I mean an adult home party business, sex and selling sexual products marital aids put you automatically in the category of the people that – you were always on the dark side.
 [Laughter] Newspapers wouldn’t take our ads.
 Even for office personnel they wouldn’t take our help wanted ads because they just made some very bad assumptions.
 Again, it was very new at that time, and even to this day we still have problems.

 People just make some really bad assumptions.
 They categorize it all under adult entertainment.
 See, now, I never really understood that part about the business.
 Credit card companies.
 Banking.
 Banks don’t like to lend money to companies that sell products that are similar to ours.
 But it’s changed somewhat nowadays, especially with mainstream companies, but there’s still unfortunately that stigma that is attached to it.

-DEB BIXLER: Right, and for everybody who’s joined in late, we’re here with Rina Valen who is the founder and president of Fantasia Home Parties.
+DEB BIXLER: Right, and for everybody who’s joined in late, we’re here with RINA VALAN who is the founder and president of Fantasia Home Parties.
 You’ve been in business since – is it close to 30 years?

 DEB BIXLER: How did you maintain that kind of steady growth and stick with it so long and be successful?